This article is based on

-Log normalization is based on the concept that Maximum and
+Log normalization is based on the concept that

 minimum log readings in a zone in an area should have the same log